 So adjust your own favorite recipes and let me know how it goes over in your family.
 If yours is amazed as mine, we’ll break the addiction, family by family, town by town.

 I promise, you won't miss all the sugar in this recipe for Banana Streusel Muffins.
 They are still surprisingly sweet, my goodness, how over-the-top sweet the original muffins must have been.
-Still, they are definitely 'muffins' and not 'cupcakes'.
+Still, they are definitely "muffins" and not "cupcakes".

 And talk about moist!
 Even (accidentally) left uncovered on the counter for 24 hours, they were still as moist and delicious as straight out of the oven.

-RECIPE for BANANA STREUSEL MUFFINS
+BANANA STREUSEL MUFFINS

 Time to table: 45 minutes